Supersymmetric multi-charge solitons in AdS$_5$: Evanescent ergosurface and stable trapping

 In the asymptotically Anti-de Sitter case, slow decay of waves caused by stable trapping has been investigated by Holzegel and Simulivici in Kerr-AdS$_4$ spacetimes~\cite{Holzegel:2011uu, Holzegel:2013kna}.
 Here the underlying geometric obstruction to decay is a combination of unstable trapping near the horizon and the lack of dispersion at null infinity (assuming standard reflective boundary conditions).
 In the present case for the family of asymptotically globally AdS$_5$ solitons considered there, one has both the combined effect of stable trapping at an evanescent ergosurface along with the usual lack of dispersion at infinity, and moreover, there is no horizon to help with decay.
 These considerations strongly suggest that these solutions, despite being supersymmetric, are nonlinearly unstable and likely also unstable at the linear level, as is generically the case for similar asymptotically flat and asymptotically Kaluza-Klein spacetimes~\cite{Keir:2018hnv}.
-Indeed, even the maximally supersymmetric AdS vacuum is now known to be nonlinearly unstable to arbitrarily small, generic perturbations that lead to the formation of black holes \cite{Bizon:2011gg, Bizon:2015pfa, Dias:2011ss}, and therefore it is reasonable to expect the endpoint of instability of supersymmetric globally AdS$_5$ solitons would be a near-BPS, asymptotically AdS$_5$ black hole spacetime.
+Indeed, even the maximally supersymmetric AdS vacuum is now known to be nonlinearly unstable to arbitrarily small, generic perturbations that lead to the formation of black holes \cite{Bizon:2011gg, Bizon:2015pfa, Dias:2011ss}, and therefore it is reasonable to expect taht the endpoint of instability of supersymmetric globally AdS$_5$ solitons would be a non-BPS asymptotically AdS$_5$ black hole spacetime.
+As a first step, it would be useful to prove that general solutions to the Klein Gordon equation on these soliton backgrounds cannot decay faster than logarithmically, following the quasimode construction strategy of~~\cite{Holzegel:2011uu, Holzegel:2013kna}.

-\acknowledgments We thank James Lucietti for several useful suggestions.
+\paragraph{Acknowledgements} We thank James Lucietti for several useful suggestions.
 HKK acknowledges the support of the NSERC Grant RGPIN-2018-04887.